stefan-niemeyer/githooks/README.md

 ```
 The **add** command will add a new workspace to the `githooks` workspace list by a given workspace name,
 the Jira project key, and it's workspace folder.
-Once it's done, it will generate a config file under the home directory with the following pattern: `.gitconfig-<PROJECT_NAME>`
+Once it's done, it will generate a config file under the githooks config folder with the following pattern: `gitconfig-<PROJECT_NAME>`
 Because `githooks` is basically a Git extension, it will append extra config at the bottom of `$HOME/.gitconfig`.

 ## 1.3 Listing the Workspaces